martinarnesi/martinarnesi/README.md

 # ![https://www.linkedin.com/in/marnesi/](me_transparent_small.png) Hi there!
 My name is Martin Arnesi👋
-### _Senior Software Engineer & Java developer_
+### _Senior Software Engineer
 ![](banner.png)

-I'm a professional software engineer with over 12 years of experience working in multinational companies, and an additional 13</br> years in the Argentinean IT industry across various domains.
+I'm a software engineer with over 15 years of experience working in multinational companies, </br> and plus another 13 years in the Argentinean IT scene, dabbling in all sorts of projects.

-I genuinely enjoy what I do, and I can't imagine myself doing anything else in life.
-Ever since I first laid my hands on a CZ Spectrum</br>
+I love what I do and can't see myself doing anything else.
+Ever since I got my hands on a ZX Spectrum </br>
-home computer, followed by a Chinese clone PC with a 286 CPU and a monochrome monitor, my passion has remained the same: </br>
+and later a PC XT 8086 CPU and a monochrome ambar monitor, my passion has stayed the same...

-_"Conveying my thoughts through code and commands, talk with machines using a keyboard and mouse."_

 I'm an avid and addicted gamer, particularly fond of FPS and strategy games.
 I always find ways to </br>
 incorporate this passion into my life.
 I also have a deep interest in astrophysics, ancient history, </br>